Poly-Haven/polyhavenassets/README.md

 ## Known Issues

 1. After installing and downloading assets for the first time, the list of catalogs may not be updated automatically.
 Simply restart Blender and you should see them.
+2. It would be nice if users didn't have to download all ~1000 of our assets beforehand, but rather have them download dynamically when they're dragged into the scene.
+Right now it doesn't seem like this is possible in the Blender API, but it should be possible sometime in the future.